Feel like you’re losing momentum and need a little pick me up? In this article, we look at the winning formula for DC2 manufacturers in 2023.

-1. When a customer triggers a sale on Shopify, a sales order (SO) automatically generates within Katana and can be found at the “Sell” screen.
+1. When a customer triggers a sale on your e-commerce platform, a sales order (SO) automatically generates within Katana and can be found on the Sell screen.

-From here, you’ll be able to see if it’s possible to fulfill the SO, generate a manufacturing order, or make a purchase order for more raw material.
+From here, you’ll be able to see if it’s possible to fulfill the SO, generate a manufacturing order, or make a purchase order for more raw materials.

-2. Let’s say you’re understocked on raw material and need to purchase more.
-When placing the order for more at the “Buy” screen, you can create a bill in Katana, which will push the bill to your accounting software and your supplier.
+2. Let’s say you’re understocked on raw materials and need to purchase more.
+When placing the order via the Buy screen, you can create a bill in Katana, which will push the bill to your accounting software and your supplier.

-3. Once you’ve received your materials and finished production, back at the “Sell” screen, you can generate an invoice for the customer (like before, it will be pushed to your accounting software and the customer) and mark the SO as delivered once the customer has received it.
+3. Once you’ve received your materials and finished production, back at the Sell screen, you can generate an invoice for the customer.
+Just like before, it will be pushed to your accounting software and the customer and mark the SO as delivered once the customer has received it.

-Invoices for all your sales, Shopify, and any other, can be easily pushed to your accounting software under the invoice column.
+Invoices for all your sales can be easily pushed to your accounting software under the invoice column.